belabdesmd/IQlympics/README.md

 - **Represent Their Nation**: Choose from 195+ countries with authentic flag displays and comprehensive search functionality
 - **Answer Trivia Questions**: Tackle multiple-choice questions across various knowledge topics with immediate visual feedback
 - **Build Country Rankings**: Every correct answer adds points to your nation's total score on the global leaderboard
-- **Strategic Skip System**: Use up to 5 limited skips to avoid difficult questions strategically
+- **Strategic Skip System**: Use limited skips (starts with 3) to avoid difficult questions strategically
 - **Track Your Impact**: View your personal contribution percentage to your country's success
 - **Compete Globally**: Watch real-time leaderboard updates as countries battle for supremacy